NiklasGollenstede/nixos-installer/modules/hardware/rpi.nix.md

 Device specific config for any 64bit capable Raspberry PI (esp. rPI4 and CM4, but also 3B(+) and Zero 2, maybe others).

+To set up a rPI host, connect it's boot medium (USB SSD or microSD card) to some other host, and run [`install-system`](../../lib/setup-scripts/README.md#install-system-documentation), directly targeting the future boot medium.

 ## Notes

+* Importing this module also makes the [`hardware.raspberry-pi."4".*`](https://github.com/NixOS/nixos-hardware/blob/master/raspberry-pi/4/) options from [`nixos-hardware`](https://github.com/NixOS/nixos-hardware/) available (but disabled by default).
 * All the `boot.loader.raspberryPi.*` stuff (and maybe also `boot.kernelParams`) seems to be effectively disabled if `boot.loader.generic-extlinux-compatible.enable == true`.
   The odd thing is that various online sources, including `nixos-hardware`, enable extlinux (this may simply be because `nixos-generate-config` sets this by default, purely based on the presence of `/boot/extlinux` in the (derived from more generic) default images).
   Without extlinux, u-boot is also disabled, which means that (on an rPI4) there is no way to get a generation selection menu, and generations would need to be restored by moving files in the `/boot` partition manually.